How Contacts Are Collected

 2. Product Orders

-Product order contacts are your highest-intent audience -- these are people who have already spent money on your offerings and are likely receptive to future products or communications.
+These are your highest-intent audience -- people who've already spent money and are likely receptive to future products or communications.

 3. Appointment Bookings

-When a customer books an appointment through your Appointments block, the information they provide during the booking process (name, email, and any notes) is saved as a contact.
-This applies to both free and paid appointment bookings.
+When someone books an appointment through your Appointments block, their name, email, and any notes are saved as a contact.
+This applies to both free and paid bookings.

-Appointment booking contacts represent people who are engaging with your services directly.
-For coaches, consultants, and service providers, this is often the most valuable source of contacts because it captures active clients.
+For coaches, consultants, and service providers, this is often the most valuable source -- it captures active clients engaging directly with your services.

 A diagram showing three arrows flowing into the Contacts database: Contact Form, Product Orders, and Appointment Bookings